Days Payable Outstanding (DPO): Formula, Calculation & Examples

 This article is part of a larger series on Bookkeeping.

 Days payable outstanding (DPO) measures the average number of days from when a company purchases inventory and materials from the supplier until it’s paid.
-The DPO calculation divides average accounts payable (A/P) by annual cost of goods sold (COGS) times 365 days.
-Bookkeepers should monitor the DPO as part of their A/P management and to guard against vendors being paid either too slowly or too quickly.
+The DPO calculation is:

 Accounting software like QuickBooks Online can quickly generate the reports you need to calculate DPO.
 If you’re still using Microsoft Word or Excel for your bookkeeping, we recommend you upgrade to QuickBooks.
 Sign up today and qualify for up to 50% off on a paid subscription.

-In manually computing DPO, you need your balance sheet for the end of the current and prior year and a total purchases report.
+In manually computing days payable outstanding, you need your balance sheet for the end of the current and prior year and a total purchases report.
 You can use these documents to identify inventory purchased and to calculate COGS and average A/P.

 Sum all purchases of inventory—whether paid with cash or credit—for the period.
-If you use accounting software like QuickBooks, you can run a vendor purchases report and select only the suppliers from which you buy inventory.
-Exclude payments for noninventory items, such as rent and utilities.
+If you use QuickBooks Online, you can run a vendor purchases report and select only the suppliers from which you buy inventory.
+Exclude payments for non inventory items, such as rent and utilities.
+Check out our list of the best small business accounting software to explore more solutions.

 COGS is the cost of merchandise sold during the year.